 As a Catholic school, Our Lady of Victory believes and teaches that each of us is called to love our neighbor and to treat them with respect.
 OLV is committed to providing a physically safe and emotionally secure learning environment that is free from bullying, harassment, and intimidation in any form, including cyberbullying.
 Bullying, harassment, and intimidation of any member of the school community is prohibited.
 All reports of bullying, harassment, and intimidation will be treated seriously.
+Students should report such acts to the teacher, principal, assistant principal, or counselor.
+The parent or guardian of the alleged victim will be notified within 3 business days after the date the act is reported.
+The parent or guardian of the alleged perpetrator will be notified within 5 business days after the date the act is reported.
 The principal's review and investigation of a credible allegation will be done in a prompt, confidential, and thorough manner.